vicotrbb/sqltemple/website/src/content/docs/09-agent-sidebar.md

 order: 9
 ---

 SQLTemple ships with an autonomous, database-aware agent that lives in a right-hand sidebar.
-It can read your intent, inspect the connected database, call safe tools, and stream answers—complete with a persistent conversation history.
+It can read your intent, inspect the connected database, call safe tools, and stream answers, complete with a persistent conversation history.

 ## Opening the sidebar